talkable/talkable-docs/source/integration/ecommerce_platforms/shopify.rst

           If there were any customizations in the `templates/page.talkable.liquid`, add them as well

-        * Optionally, update the schema name to anything meaningful, for example, “Referral campaign
+        * Optionally, update the schema name to anything meaningful, for example, “Referral campaign“
         * Click “Save”

     3. Create a share page template: